Atrial Septal Defect and Ventricular Septal Defect in Children - doctor listening to baby's chest

 Echocardiogram

 An echocardiogram, or a heart echo, is an ultrasound that shows how blood flows through the heart.
-It can help a cardiologist diagnose the location and size of the defect.
+It can help a cardiologist diagnose the defect’s location and size.
 A fetal echo can even diagnose a septal defect before birth.

 Bubble study

-If doctors want to rule out even a tiny hole, they can do a test called a bubble study.
+If doctors want to rule out even a tiny hole, they can conduct a test called a bubble study.
 A cardiologist injects sterile water containing many tiny microbubbles into a vein in the arm.
 The water makes its way to the heart.
 On an ultrasound, bubbles in the water show up as white.
 The doctor can see how the bubbles flow through the heart with the blood.
-A bubble study is typically done on older children or adults and may require sedation.
+A bubble study is typically performed for older children or adults and may require sedation.

 Treatment for Atrial Septal Defect and Ventricular Septal Defect

-If a hole hasn’t closed on its own within a child’s first two years, or if the hole is larger than 8-10mm, surgery may be necessary.
-If large holes aren’t closed, there can be long-term consequences from damage to the lungs.
+If a hole hasn’t closed on its own within a child’s first two years, or if the hole is larger than 8–10 millimeters, surgery may be necessary.
+If large holes aren’t closed, there can be long term consequences from damage to the lungs.

 Transcatheter repair